ndChang/project-1/README.md

 ### Tips

 - Deploy early (day one or two) and often (everytime you implement a new feature)
+- Implement all project requirements first before moving on to post-mvp features
 - Use high resolution images (do not skew images, when resizing, resize proportionately)
 - Make it look professional (this is for you to showcase to employers)
 - During project week, walk around GA and ask individuals if they have 5min to give you feedback on your website